nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a patient: `edit`

-Edit the information of an existing patient in the system.
+Edits the information of an existing patient in the system by searching for their NRIC.

 Format: `edit NRIC [n|NAME] [i|NRIC] [s|SEX] [d|DATE_OF_BIRTH] [p|PHONE_NO] [e|EMAIL] [a|ADDRESS] [b|BLOOD_TYPE]
 [nokn|NEXT_OF_KIN_NAME] [nokp|NEXT_OF_KIN_PHONE] [al|ALLERGY]…​ [rmal|ALLERGY_TO_BE_REMOVED]…​ [rl|RISK_LEVEL]
 [ec|EXISTING_CONDITIONS] [no|NOTES]`

 <div markdown="block" class="alert alert-info">
 **:information_source: Important:**<br>